lxc/incus-os/doc/rest-api.md

     full backup will be generated which may be quite large depending on what artifacts or updates may be locally cached by the application.

-    Remember to properly set the 'Content-Type: application/x-tar' HTTP header.

   * `/1.0/applications/{name}/:factory-reset`

     `POST`: Performs a factory reset of the application